Yi-Dou-513/Final-Project-of-Text-as-Data/README.md

 - `scrape_tweets.py`: scrape data from X. These codes are mainly written by AI.

-- `Replication_06Figure5.r`: replicates Figure 5 of the paper, where the authors show the correlation between issue-level responsiveness and issue salience.

-- `Replication_08Figure6.r`: replicates Figure 6 of the paper, where the authors show the ability of the the different groups under study to lead the agenda of the media, and viceversa.

 ## Data

 - `2024_tweets_raw.csv`: The data I scraped from X. It's used for building the topic model.